Mendoza, Argentina

 Humita

-- Preparation: Steamed or baked in corn husks, offering a savory and slightly sweet flavor.
+- Preparation: Steamed or baked in corn husks, similar to tamales but creamier.

 Chivito

-- Ingredients: Features grilled beef topped with various accompaniments such as lettuce, tomato, cheese, and bacon.
+- Ingredients: Grilled beef topped with lettuce, tomato, cheese, bacon, and sometimes fried egg.

-- Serving: Often served with fries or salad.
+- Serving: Often accompanied by fries or salad.

 Chimichurri

-- Ingredients: Made with parsley, garlic, vinegar, and olive oil.
+- Ingredients: Parsley, garlic, vinegar, olive oil, oregano, chili flakes.

-- Usage: A staple condiment for grilled meats and vegetables, adding a fresh and zesty flavor.
+- Usage: A staple condiment for grilled meats, adding freshness and zest.

 Locro